markfaseldesign/angular-lotto-game/README.md

 ## Further help

 To get more help on the `angular-cli` use `ng help` or go check out the [Angular-CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Production

+I have `ng build` and included that here as well located in the "dist" folder.
+I have commented code in my lotto.component.ts file located inside `src > app > lotto`.
+Due to the relativly simple functionality of this game / app, I implemented just one component.
+However, I could have easily broken it up into additional components.

+## Underscore

+I am using underscore for some pieces of code in my component - like _.each and _.isEqual to compare the winning number to the pick.